jk619/meridianbias/README.md

 If you are not using ToolboxToolbox and don't want to manually download the necessary dependencies, the do_0_check_dependencies.m can do it for you.

-To use the code, clone this github repositor and navigate to the repository in the Matlab command window.
+## To use the code, clone this github repository and navigate to the repository in the Matlab command window.
+Open the masterscript.m and evaluate each cell starting from the top.
+You can also run masterscrip.m

 Example usage below: